All Books

 by Paul Kalanithi

-A neurosurgeon confronts his own mortality after a cancer diagnosis.
+A neurosurgeon confronts his own mortality after a terminal cancer diagnosis.

 Key Takeaways

-• The line between doctor and patient is profoundly thin.
+• The line between doctor and patient offers profound human insights.

 Who Should Read